DeerTears/old_qodot_docs/index.md

 If you see a “🚧” emoji means I’m still doing research to work out the details.
 You are free to contribute knowledge on the [docs Github page](https://github.com/DeerTears/DeerTears.github.io) to assist me with this section.

+**Note:** This is just anything I think could be an issue if left un-noticed, especially for users looking for deeper answers and explanations on systems.

+**Warning:** This is here to note any situation where you could lose a lot of progress or time if you move forward without heeding these words.
+This usually indicates pitfalls and quirks that limit the flexibility of Qodot.

 # Who made this?

 So hi, I'm Ember.
 I really like sharing knowledge with people, and I created this out of my desire to see something more comprehensive for teaching how the plugin works.
 I've spent countless hours doing research, answering user questions, and recording steps as I've put this together.
 This has been my largest open-source documentation project yet.
 I really appreciate everyone who's come to give input, feedback, and generally just use what I've written.